-The Executive Board is responsible for managing the company.
-This implies that the Executive Board is responsible for day-to-day business at Achmea and day-to-day business at its affiliated companies, for the accomplishment of company targets and for determining strategy and policy aimed at achieving these targets.
-The Executive Board maintains a set of regulations that govern the specific duties and activities of - and the division of duties between - the individual members, as well as the decision-making process within the Executive Board.
-The Executive Board is obliged to inform the Supervisory Board of any fundamental differences of opinion between the Executive Board and the management of the companies or entities.
-There were no fundamental differences of opinion in 2021.
+The Executive Board is responsible for managing Achmea.
+This implies that the Executive Board is responsible for day-to-day business at Achmea and day-to-day business at the affiliated companies, for the accomplishment of company targets and for determining strategy and policy aimed at achieving these targets.
+The Executive Board maintains a set of regulations that govern the specific duties and activities of - and the division of duties between - the individual members, as well as the decision-making process within the

+Executive Board.
+The Executive Board is required to inform the Supervisory Board of any fundamental differences of opinion between the Executive Board and the management of the companies or entities.
+There were no fundamental differences of opinion in 2023.
 Each board member is directly responsible for specific Achmea activities (for further reference, see the personal profiles of the members of the Executive Board), with clear reporting lines of divisional and staff directors.
 The entire Executive Board is involved in the risk management anchored in the organisation and policies and their implementation.
-Together with another member of the Executive Board, the CFO and CRO sit on the Asset Liability Committee, which is chaired by the CFO.
-They also sit on the Group Risk Committee, which is chaired by the CRO.
-This facilitates improved short-term management of the balance sheet and also guarantees integral risk management at group level.
+Together with another member of the Executive Board, the Chief Financial Officer (CFO) and Chief Risk Officer (CRO) sit on the Asset Liability Committee, which is chaired by the CFO.
+They also sit on the Group Risk Committee, which is chaired by the CFO.
+They also sit on the balance sheet and also guarantees integral risk management at group level.

 The Executive Board members ensure that the interests of all parties that have dealings with Achmea, including customers, employees, partners and shareholders are considered in a balanced way.
-The Executive Board takes Achmea's continuity, the corporate social environment in which we operate and applicable regulations and codes into account when considering these interests.
+The Executive Board takes Achmea's continuity, the corporate social environment in which Achmea operates and applicable regulations and codes into account when considering these interests.
 All members of the Executive Board have taken the oath or affirmation.

-Achmea uses the 'stakeholders' model, which ensures that overall management and decision-making are in line with the interests of customers, employees, (business) partners, society and capital providers.
-This is all embedded in the strategy and identity of the Group and subsequently in the leadership profile, business plans and remuneration policy, and is also part of the considerations in every resolution adopted by the Executive Board.
-The formulation of objectives for the Executive Board and senior management is based on the Stakeholder Value Management model.
+Achmea uses the 'stakeholders' model, which ensures that overall management and decision-making are in line with the interests of customers, employees, (business) partners, sustainability, society and capital providers.
+This is all embedded in the strategy and identity of the Group and subsequently in the leadership profile, business plans and remuneration policy, and is also part of the Executive Board and senior management is based on the Stakeholder Value Management model.
 The annual objectives have been ranked according to six different perspectives: customers, society, employees, partners, processes and financials.
+End responsibility for Achmea's sustainability policy lies with the Executive Board.
+The Supervisory Board supervises this process.
+The Executive Board set up a programme called Achmea Sustainable Together, which implements Achmea's sustainability activities.